Date input fields don't respect date format settings

 I dont know ruby, so after hour of going through sources I just gave up :)

-#21 Updated by Jonas De Meulenaere about 1 month ago
+Updated by Jonas De Meulenaere over 5 years ago

 We're currently upgrading from Redmine 2.4.3 to 3.4.6.stable, and it strikes me that this input date formatting problem is around for so long.
 So for us, it got worse: